ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/battle_edits/battle_edits.md

   | **All Games** | `66 00 00 00 0C 00 00 00 09 00 00 00 01 00 00 00`        |
 </details>

-Under Sunny weather, the Leaf Guard ability protects a Pokémon from receiving status conditions.
+Under Sunny weather, the Leaf Guard ability protects a Pokémon from receiving status conditions, but does not *heal* status conditions like Hydration.
 When scoring the move Sunny Day, the Expert Trainer AI evaluates whether its Pokémon has Leaf Guard and checks if it is *already* statused.
 However, the logic is inverted: it checks `IfStatus` (0x09) and awards a score bonus only if the Pokémon is already statused, rather than when it is healthy.

 To fix this issue, change the opcode byte from `09` (`IfStatus`) to `0A` (`IfStatusNot`).
 <br/>